JWH709/Buffoon-Builder/Notes/NOTES.md

 - Moved the shader material outside of the component in BalatroShaderComponent.
 This prevents re-render issues.
 I initially thought it would be best to just move it above the component, but after taking a look at some code online, it seems like the best practice is to move its own file, so I created BalatroShaderMaterial.js, and moved the code there.
 - Created a useEffect function for resizing the canvas when the window resizes.
 Works really smoothly now that the mat is outside the component.
 - Kinda got the suspense set up.
 Not quite sure how to implement this.

+## July 22nd:

+- Add info tabs to the building lists so people can understand what's going on.
+Create a set up based on the joker preview comp, works pretty well.
+Need to go back to the text and make sure it's a descriptive as possible while remaining short.